Our patients

 Beaver outdoor pen

 Our older orphaned beaver kit was brought to us by another BC wildlife rehabilitation centre.
-It is on a herbivorous diet of browse and aquatic plants and has been slowly introduced to our younger kit.
+It is on a herbivorous diet of browse and aquatic plants and has been slowly introduced to our younger female kit.
 They will grow up together, keeping each other company and mentally healthy.

 Big brown bat at IWRS